Kaamelott: Other characters

 Many of them are friends or family of Alexandre Astier, and have already worked with him.
-Family members include his father Lionnel, his half-brother Simon, his mother Joëlle Sevilla, and Simon's mother Josée Drevon.
-They, and many of the actors in the series, are part of the theater scene in the south of France.
+Family members include his father Lionnel (Léodagan), his half-brother Simon (Yvain), his mother Joëlle Sevilla (Dame Séli), and Simon's mother Josée Drevon (Ygerne).
+They, and many of the actors in the series, are part of the theater scene in Lyon.

-Almost all the actors have been invited by Astier to directly join the show because he had previously worked with them or was familiar with their work.
-The few persons coming from a casting session are Anne Girouard (Guenièvre), Caroline Ferrus (Mevanwi), Vanessa Guedj (Angharad), Caroline Pascal (Demetra) and Guillaume Briat (King of the Burgundians).
+Almost all the actors have been invited by Astier to directly join the show because he had previously worked with them or was familiar with their work, as he only writes dialogues once he knows the actor's voice, musicality and way of speaking.
+Thus, he almost never casts actors for a pre-existing role or character, but the few coming from a casting session are Anne Girouard (Guenièvre), Caroline Ferrus (Mevanwi), Vanessa Guedj (Angharad), Caroline Pascal (Demetra) and Guillaume Briat (King of the Burgundians).

-Initially, Antoine de Caunes (Dagonet), Christian Bujeau (The Master of Arms) and Bruno Salomone (Caius Camillus) were only guest stars, but eventually they joined the main cast.
+Initially, Antoine de Caunes (Dagonet), Christian Bujeau (The Master of Arms), François Rollin (King Loth) and Bruno Salomone (Caius Camillus) were only guest stars, but eventually they joined the main cast.

 Like Astier (Arthur / director and writer), some actors shared their acting duties with responsibilities in the technical crew.
 These are Jean-Christophe Hembert (Karadoc / art director), Emmanuel Meirieu (Appius Manilius / graphic designer), Stéphane Margot (Calogrenant / stunt coordinator) and Christian Bujeau (The Master of Arms / swordmaster).

-Due to the large cast and the short format, many characters, even important ones, are present only in a limited number of episodes.
+Due to the large cast and the originally short format, many characters, even important ones, are present only in a limited number of episodes.
 The only characters to appear in more than 100 of the 458 episodes are King Arthur (446), Léodagan (228), Perceval (195), Karadoc (172), Lancelot (157), Guenièvre (154), Bohort (138) and Father Blaise (105).